seven-of-eleven/designare-z390-opencore-efi/README.md

     - most similar to older Releases.
 Use this if you have installed a 3rd party PCIE WiFi/bt card (Fenvi or other).
   - config-wifi-bt.plist - `enables builtin WiFi and bluetooth`
     - use this if you **don't have** PCIE card but want to enable builtin Intel WiFi/bt
-- Patch from CaseySJ to enable WiFi and 2nd Ethernet port on MacOS 13.3+ was incorporated into OC-0.9.2
-  - Quirk has been enabled and patch disabled

 - Thunderbolt working
   - Added ACPI files and updated config to enable Thunderbolt